resolve109/study-aws-sa/aws-study-guide.md

     - Only pay for the vCPU and memory resources your containerized application uses while it's running
     - Suitable for data processing jobs that run once daily and can take up to 2 hours to complete
     - Supports ECS Service Auto Scaling (target tracking on metrics like CPU utilization) to automatically adjust the number of running tasks based on demand, ensuring high availability under heavy load
+    - Fargate confirmed for its serverless efficiency and simplified management.
   - **EC2**:
     - You manage and patch the underlying Amazon EC2 instances
     - Allows more granular control over infrastructure